Magic-Phono/.github/DOOM.md

 - Copy it to a FAT32 USB key.
 Make sure there are no other update files on the USB key.
 - Insert the USB key into your CDJ-3000.
 Enter udpate mode by pressing IN/CUE and RELOOP/EXIT while powering on the unit.
 - Once complete, you can reboot your CDJ.
 - Congratulations!
-You can now boot custom firmwares from an SD-card, such as MagicPhono Linux.
+You can now boot custom firmwares from an SD-card, such as <a href="https://github.com/Magic-Phono/cdj3k-magicphono-distro">MagicPhono Linux</a>.
 - If no bootable SD-card is present the CDJ-3000 will continue booting from internal firmware as usual.

 ## Write Magic Phono Linux to an SD-card